ibm-cloud-docs/vmwaresolutions/services/managingspp.md

 ## Applying updates to IBM Spectrum Protect Plus on IBM Cloud
 {: #managingspp-updates}

 You are responsible for maintaining IBM Spectrum Protect Plus to keep it updated to the most recent version.
-You can download the required updates from the [IBM Spectrum Protect Plus Support](https://www.ibm.com/mysupport/s/topic/0TO50000000IQWtGAO/spectrum-protect-plus){:new_window} page.
+Download the required updates from [IBM Spectrum Protect Plus Support](https://www.ibm.com/mysupport/s/topic/0TO50000000IQWtGAO/spectrum-protect-plus){:external}.

 For more information, see [Ordering, viewing, and removing services for vCenter Server instances](/docs/services/vmwaresolutions/vcenter?topic=vmware-solutions-vc_addingremovingservices).